ansys/ansys-tools-common/doc/source/user_guide/ansys_exceptions.rst

 Ansys exceptions
 ================

-Use the Ansys exceptions tool to gracefully catch and handle exceptions that might occur when using Ansys tools, thereby providing a better user experience.
+Ansys exceptions are a set of predefined error-handling classes designed to help developers identify, catch, and handle errors that might occur when using Ansys tools.
+These exceptions provide a structured way to manage errors, ensuring that your programs can gracefully recover from unexpected issues and provide meaningful feedback to users.

+By using Ansys exceptions, you can improve the robustness and maintainability of your code.
+They allow you to differentiate between various types of errors, such as invalid input types or logical inconsistencies, and handle them appropriately.

-After importing this tool, use the base :class:`AnsysError <ansys.tools.common.exceptions.AnsysError>` class to catch and handle exceptions related to Ansys tools, extending with your exceptions or using them directly in your programs:
+You can import exception classes and use the predefined exceptions directly in your programs:

 .. code:: pycon